digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 ### GitHub Actions CI/CD Pipeline Example

 In this step you will learn how to create and test a simple CI/CD pipeline with integrated vulnerability scanning via GitHub workflows.
+To learn the fundamentals of using Github Actions with DigitalOcean Kubernetes, refer to this [tutorial](https://docs.digitalocean.com/tutorials/enable-push-to-deploy/).

-The pipeline provided in this guide builds and deploys the [game-2048-example](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/game-2048-example) application from the DigitalOcean [kubernetes-sample-apps](https://github.com/digitalocean/kubernetes-sample-apps) repository.
+The pipeline provided in the following section builds and deploys the [game-2048-example](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/game-2048-example) application from the DigitalOcean [kubernetes-sample-apps](https://github.com/digitalocean/kubernetes-sample-apps) repository.

 At a high level overview, the [example CI/CD pipeline](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-kubescape.yml) provided in the kubernetes-sample-apps repo is comprised of the following stages: